WHEREAS, Alaska is abundant in diverse wildlife and its vast and expansive landscape provides bountiful resources; and

 WHEREAS, sportsmen and women in Alaska were among the first conservationists to support the establishment of the Alaska Department of Fish and Game (ADF&G) to conserve fish, wildlife, and their habitat; and

-WHEREAS, the ADF&G is funded primarily by hunters and anglers through the American System of Conservation Funding, which is a “user pays-public benefits” structure, meaning those who consumptively use the resource pay for its conservation – an approach that is widely recognized as the most successful model of fish and wildlife management in the world; and
+WHEREAS, the ADF&G is funded primarily by hunters and anglers through the American System of Conservation Funding, which is a “user pays-public benefits” structure, meaning those who consumptively use the resource pay for its conservation – an approach that is widely recognized as the most successful model of fish and wildlife management on the planet; and

-WHEREAS, the more than 600,000 resident and non-resident hunters and anglers in Alaska support the State’s economy contributing to jobs, tourism growth, and local communities while engaged in their pursuits; and
+WHEREAS, more than 600,000 resident and non-resident hunters and anglers in Alaska reinforce the state’s economy, promoting the growth of jobs, tourism, and local communities while engaged in their pursuits; and

-WHEREAS, since 1972, National Hunting and Fishing Day has celebrated and recognized hunters and anglers for their contributions to fish and wildlife conservation, and their support of science-based fish and wildlife management.
+WHEREAS, since 1972, National Hunting and Fishing Day has commemorated and recognized hunters and anglers for their contributions to fish and wildlife conservation, and their support of science-based fish and wildlife management.

 Hunting and Fishing Day

-in Alaska, and encourage all Alaskans to recognize hunters, anglers, and conservationists for their immense contributions to fish and wildlife management in Alaska.
+in Alaska, and encourage all Alaskans to acknowledge and celebrate hunters, anglers, and conservationists for their extensive contributions to fish and wildlife management in Alaska.